-Access into the project site will be from Millerton Road along the north side of the proposed development and from Auberry Road at the southeast Corner of the site.
-As originally approved under Conditional Use Permit No. 2352 and Tentative Subdivision Map No. 4048, this development was required to provide certain road improvements.
-This included a proposed development, to make improvements on Millerton and Auberry Roads, and to enter into an agreement requiring each lot owner to contribute to a necessary to address impacts caused by development within the tract.
-The proposed reallocation of residential units, the modifications to the design and uses of the community center and the various changes to the property development standards will not generate any more traffic than was originally considered.
-Therefore, the road improvements previously required should adequately serve the proposed development including the changes currently being considered.
+Access into the project site will be from Millerton Road along the north side of the proposed development and from Auberry Road at the southeast No. 2352 and Tentative Subdivision Map No. 4048, this development was required to provide certain road improvements.
+This included a proposed development, to make improvements on Millerton and Auberry Roads, fund that will pay for road work beyond the boundary of the tract proposed reallocation of residential units, the modifications to the design and uses of the community center and the various changes to the property development standards will not generate any more traffic than was required should adequately serve the proposed development including the changes currently being considered.